-Individuals - International students are personally responsible for maintaining their legal immigration status with the U.S. Citizenship and Immigration Services (USCIS) while in the U.S. The Office of International Programs has a two-fold responsibility 1) ensuring UAF compliance with the regulations and 2) to advise and assist you in maintaining your legal status.
+Individuals - International students are personally responsible for maintaining their legal immigration status with the U.S. Citizenship and Immigration Services (USCIS) while in the U.S. International Programs and Iniatives has a two-fold responsibility 1) ensuring UAF compliance with the regulations and 2) to advise and assist you in maintaining your legal status.

-The International Advisors are located in the Office of International Programs & Initiatives,
+The International Advisors are located in International Programs & Initiatives, 215

 Phone 474-7677 or 474-7583